 We use cookies and similar technologies (“cookies”) on our website.
 Cookies are small sets of data that are stored by your browser when visiting a website.
 Through this your browser will be identified and can be recognized by webservers.
 You have full control over the use of cookies through your browser.
 You can delete the cookies in the security settings of your browser at any time.
 You can object to the use of cookies through your browser settings in general or for specific cases.

 The use of cookies is partly technically necessary for the operation of our website and thus permissible without the consent of the user.
 In addition, we may use cookies to offer special features and content as well as for the purpose of analysis and marketing purposes.
 These may also include cookies from third party providers (so-called third-party cookies).
-We use such technically unnecessary cookies only with your consent pursuant to s.
-25 (1) Telecommunications and Telemedia Data Protection Act (TTDSG) and, if applicable, Art.
-6 (1) lit. a GDPR.
+We use such technically unnecessary cookies only with your consent pursuant to section 25 para.
+1 TTDSG and, if applicable, Art.
+6 para.
+1 a) GDPR.
 You can find information about the purposes, providers, technologies used, data stored and the storage period of individual cookies in the cookie settings of our Consent Management Tool.
 You can access the Consent Management Tool again by going to “Cookie Settings” in the footer (baseboard) of the website.

 We use the online advertising programme Google AdWords by Google Ireland Limited, (Irland/EU) to run advertisements with Google.
 If you access our website via a Google advertisement, Google will set a cookie on your end device (“conversion cookie”).
 Each AdWords customer is assigned a different conversion cookie so that the cookies cannot be tracked via the websites of other AdWords customers.
 The information obtained through the cookie is used to compile conversion statistics.
 We use this to determine the total number of users who clicked one of our Google advertisements.
 However, we do not receive any information which can be used to personally identify the user.

-We make use of Google Universal Analytics.
-This enables us to assign interaction data from different devices and from different sessions to a unique user ID.
-This enables us to contextualize individual user actions and analyze long-term relations.
+We use the Google Analytics 4 variant, which allows us to track interaction data from different devices and from different sessions.
+This allows us to put individual user actions in context and analyse long-term relationships.

-Data on user actions is stored for a period of 14 months, after which it is automatically deleted.
-Deletion of data for which the storage period has expired automatically takes place once a month.
+Data on user actions is stored for a period of 14 months and then automatically deleted.
+All other event data is stored for 2 months and then automatically deleted.
+The deletion of data whose storage period has expired takes place automatically once a month.

-If you have given your consent, Google will link your web and app browser history to your Google Account for this purpose.
-This allows the same personalized advertising to be displayed on any device you sign in to with your Google Account.
-The aggregation of the data collected in your Google Account is based solely on your consent, which you may give to or withdraw from Google.
-(Art.
-6 para.
-1 letter a) GDPR).
+If you have given your consent, Google will link your web and app browsing history to your Google account for this purpose.
+In this way, the same personalised advertising messages can be displayed on every end device on which you log in with your Google account.
+The aggregation of the collected data in your Google Account is based solely on your consent, which you can give or revoke at Google.
+For these linked services, data is then collected via Google Analytics for advertising purposes.
+To support the remarketing function, Google Analytics collects users’ Google-authenticated IDs, which are temporarily linked to our Google Analytics data.
+This is used to define and create target groups for cross-device ad advertising.

 We use the reCAPTCHA service of Google Ireland Limited (Ireland/EU) when registering for the corporate customer portal.
 For such integration, processing of your IP address is technically necessary so that the content can be sent to your browser.
 Therefore, your IP address is transmitted to Google Ireland.
 In addition, Google Ireland collects further data, e.g., about your browser and your click patterns.
 For security reasons, we use the service to check whether form entries are submitted by a natural person.
 Thus, automated access attempts and attacks can be detected and warded off.
 We are required by law to take technically and commercially reasonable measures to ensure the security of the portal.
 The legal basis is Art.
 6 (1) lit. c GDPR in conjunction with Art.
-32 GDPR and s.
-19 (4) Telecommunications and Telemedia Data Protection Act (TTDSG).
+32 GDPR and section 19 para.
+4 TTDSG.

 III.
 Data processing on our social media sites